ConsenSysMesh/live-libs/README.md

 ## Specifying your environment

-You will need to provide your current Ethereum environment (testrpc, morden, or live) when interacting with live-libs.
+You will need to specify your current Ethereum environment (testrpc, morden, or live) when interacting with live-libs.
 On the command line, this is provided via `-e` or `--env`.
 Via Javascript, it is passed in as the last (non-callback) argument to most methods.

 The environment that you provide must match the environment of the [Ethereum node](https://ethereum.gitbooks.io/frontier-guide/content/getting_a_client.html) that is running on your computer.
 The live-libs command line interface currently assumes that the Ethereum node's RPC interface is available via `localhost:8545`.

 ## Setting up your testrpc environment

 Running your tests against [testrpc](https://github.com/ethereumjs/testrpc) is a standard way to speed up your development process.
-In order to execute the live-lib libraries on your testrpc node, you'll need to deploy the live-lib contract(s) and import the live-lib data.
+In order to execute the live-libs libraries on your testrpc node, you'll need to deploy the live-libs contract(s) and import the live-libs data.
 This will require a two-step process:

 1. Download the live-libs data from morden (you will need to run a node that connects to that network).
 2. Deploy the live-libs contract(s) and data to testrpc.